Updated: Jan 4

 Requires a fair amount of planning each week — unless you enjoy eating the same meals over and over again, it is time-consuming to plan out your meals and figure out the appropriate weight of each item.
 I personally make a plan for each tab of the diet and use it for the duration as it is the least time-consuming method of preparation.Macro-counting can be confusing — if you do not yet have experience calculating macronutrients, the first time through the templates may be a bit rough.
 Want some help with this?
 Shoot me an email.The lifestyle can become restrictive — while I am not usually 100% compliant on the fat loss templates, those who do plan to follow the templates as closely as possible will find that it is difficult to dine out or to attend social events with alcohol.
 You will learn a lot about yourself under these restrictions (maybe that’s a pro?).You may feel the fatigue toward the final 3-5 weeks of the diet, depending on how depleted your carbs become.
 RP advises you stop dieting after the 12 weeks to avoid hormonal imbalances damaging your metabolism.

 Overall, I recommend this nutrition plan to anyone interested in cutting fat while generally maintaining strength.
 Whether you are a strength athlete, cardio-queen/king, or a couch lounger, you will get out of these templates what you put into them.
 The more strict you are, the greater your results will be.
-I am extremely happy with my results and encourage others to check them out whenever I am asked about nutrition. ***USER BEWARE*** I have recently been informed that users who have struggled with eating disorders in the past may be triggered by the FL2 and FL3 phases of this diet, as they are fairly restrictive.
-As with anything, talk to your doctor before making any extreme changes to your diet!
+I am extremely happy with my results and encourage others to check them out whenever I am asked about nutrition. ***USER BEWARE*** It's recently been brought to my attention that users who have struggled with eating disorders in the past may be triggered by the FL2 and FL3 phases of this diet as they are fairly restrictive.
+As with anything, talk to your doctor before making any extreme changes to your diet and listen to your body.